 Dis-empowerment and denial

 I don’t have a vast social circle, ironically and largely due to the premature deaths of so many close ones from what I now recognise as the diet-related diseases endemic to our time.
 I sometimes consider that those who knew me in the old days when they thought of me as ‘normal’ (ish?), find that they dismiss my veganism because they assume I’ve ‘gone soft over animals’.
-I can sometimes almost see the eye-rolling, head shaking, rueful smiles; the sympathetic, kindly way that I’m humoured by those with a view of veganism as something cranky, weird, soppy, bizarre or perhaps just a tad misguided.
+I can sometimes almost see the eye-rolling, rueful smiles; the patronising way I’m humoured by those determined to view veganism as something weird or perhaps just a tad misguided.

-‘She has cats, you know’, ‘she’s always been a bit emotional’, ‘obviously reads too much of that ‘animal welfare’ nonsense’, ‘not very practical, but harmless’, the body language says it all.
-Suddenly a lifetime of being an honest, sincere human being, of prizing intellect and knowledge, of studying mathematics, of project managing and practical problem-solving in the world of construction has dissolved into an amazingly all-too-plausible notion of me as a naïve, impractical, fanciful and gullible marshmallow, sobbing into my vegetables about ‘poor animals’ being hurt.
+‘She has cats, you know’, ‘she’s always been a bit emotional’, ‘obviously reads too much into that all that animal stuff online’, the body language says it all.
+Suddenly a lifetime as a rather serious human who values intellect and knowledge, a mathematics student, years of working life as a project manager and practical problem-solver in the world of construction evaporates into a surprisingly plausible perception of me as naïve and gullible, sobbing into my vegetables about ‘poor animals’.

-I’m compelled to view this patronising as well-meant because I have loved these folks forever, but this willingness on their part to disempower me, this denial of my status as their intellectual equal, leaves me frustrated and struggling to rediscover my voice.
-However cast in the role of an over-emotional adherent to some weirdly fanatical diet, it is so difficult to exert any level of gravitas.
+I’m compelled to view this patronising as well-meant because I have loved these folks forever, but this willingness on their part to dis-empower me, this denial of my status as their intellectual equal, leaves me frustrated and struggling to rediscover a voice.
+It is so difficult to exert any level of gravitas while perceived in the role of an over-emotional adherent of some misguided fanatical diet .

 Are they right?

 This caused me to start wondering if there was any chance that they might have a point.
-After all, before we tackle any misconception, it’s important to know our own weaknesses if for no other reason than to be prepared with a response.
+After all, before we tackle any misconception, it’s important to know our weaknesses if for no other reason than to prepare a response.
 And I find that to an extent my emotions are closer to the surface than they were in the past.